-1. Transfer/readmissions to the Faculty of Humanities
+1. Transfer to the Faculty of Humanities

-The closing date to transfer to the Faculty of Humanities as well as applications for readmission is 14 days after commencement of lectures.
+The closing date for application to be transferred to the Faculty of Humanities is 31 October.

 1.1 Internal application to transfer (from another Faculty to Humanities or from one Humanities degree to another)